“This is my body, which will be given for you; do this in memory of me.”

 Please note: Archdiocesan guidelines require two years of Faith Formation before a child can receive the sacraments.

-Our Religious Education program helps children fulfill the Church requirement of “sufficient knowledge and careful preparation so as to understand the mystery of Christ according to their capacity, and receive the Body of the Lord with faith and devotion.”
+Our Faith Formation program helps children fulfill the Church requirement of “sufficient knowledge and careful preparation so as to understand the mystery of Christ according to their capacity and receive the Body of the Lord with faith and devotion.”

 For adults, who are becoming Catholic, their First Communion is normally celebrated at the Easter Vigil Mass, after a process of prayerful discernment and catechesis, known as the Rite of Christian Initiation.